zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 Customers can choose to use credit or Gift Card by ticking either **Use Gift Card credit to checkout** or **Use Gift Card to checkout** checkbox or both.

-  - **Use Gift Card credit to checkout**: Customers need to enter an amount of money they want to use.
+  - <strong>Use Gift Card credit to checkout</strong>: Customers need to enter an amount of money they want to use.
 After applying, this amount will be deducted from their Gift Car credit balance immediately.

   - **Use Gift Card to checkout**: The system shows a box where Customers can enter gift codes.
 Besides, they can use gift codes they added to the list on **Gift Card/Credit Management** page.